-After reading the Diamond Color & Color Chart Page and understanding that the less color a diamond has, the “better” it is (at least that’s what the market wants you to think), you may wonder: How a colored diamond would be so expensive – even more then a D color (Totally Colorless) white diamond?
+After reading the Diamond Color & Color Chart Page and understanding that the less color a diamond has, the “better” it is (at least that’s what the market wants you to think), you may wonder: How a colored diamond would be so expensive – even more than a D color (Totally Colorless) diamond?

 Welcome to the World of Fancy Color Diamonds!